SuperOfficeDocs/crmscript/docs/api-reference/classes/NSAppointmentEntity/SetPrivate.md

 # SetPrivate(Integer private)

-The confidentiality of appointments is shown as different types of “private” on the appointment.
-For an updated list of “private” types, see the database manual.
+The confidentiality of appointments is shown as different types of "private" on the appointment.
+For an updated list of "private" types, see the database manual.

-**Parameter:**
+## Parameters

 * **private** Integer

+### Enum: AppointmentPrivate

-* Enum: 0 = Public
+* 0 = Public
-* Enum: 1 = PrivateUser
+* 1 = PrivateUser
-* Enum: 2 = PrivateGroup
+* 2 = PrivateGroup

+## Example

 ```crmscript
 NSAppointmentEntity thing;
 Integer private;
 thing.SetPrivate(private);
 ```